link:

 a boy on a bicycle comes across one of Roark’s projects

-The theme of the book and the project, itself, are
+The theme of the book and the project, within the story, are

 both explicated in a short, powerful